jaysarva/PointFlow-Gen/README.md

 I trained on airplane meshes from the ShapeNetCore dataset, using the PyTorch3D data loader.

 ## Results
 It should be noted that the below results are not particularly well trained due to Google Colab not being very cooperative, leading me to have to train locally.
-With many more epochs, results may be substantially better.
+With more epochs, results may be substantially better.

 Below are some generated images after training.
 Point clouds were rendered with [this tool](https://github.com/zekunhao1995/PointFlowRenderer)